ossf/wg-supply-chain-integrity/README.md

 <img align="right" src="./dog_meme.jpg">

-* Give open source maintainers a way to do work under their chosen name, representing their real employers in secure ways.
+* Give open source maintainers a way to do work under their chosen name, and to prevent others from impersonating them.
-* Give open source projects tools and infrastructure to verify the identities of their maintainers.
+* Give open source comunities the tools tools and infrastructure to verify the identities of their maintainers, based on whatever criteria they require.
 * Give consumers of open source libraries more data for determining the risks of depending on said library.
-* Give consumers and maintainers a public record of who implemented changes to an Open Source software project.
+* Give consumers and maintainers a trustworthy public record of who implemented changes to an Open Source software project.
 * Respect the privacy of everyone involved.
 * Give OSS maintainers better ability to ensure that project governance policies (like independent signoff) are followed.
-* Give OSS consumers tools to detect surges in activity from unknown committers.
+* Give OSS consumers tools to detect changes in activity from unknown committers.
+* Allow consumers of open source to examine the full provenance of their open source supply-chains.

+For a full list of the threat models we are trying to address, see the [Threat Models](threat_models.md) document.

 ### Non Goals

-* Enforce or mandate identity requirements for projects.
+* Enforce or mandate identity policy and requirements for projects.
-  We will simply make this service available and easy-to-use, leaving it up to projects and communities to adopt if they choose to do so.
+  We will simply make these services and tools available and easy-to-use, leaving it up to projects and communities to adopt if they choose to do so.
 * Make it harder for people to contribute to open source projects.

-## Threat Models

-This section contains possible attacks we can try to mitigate, prevent or detect:

-* Malicious/Nefarious individuals get maintainer permissions and starts making making commits or pushes to a registry
-* Duplicate accounts, self-reviewing code
-* Identity spoofing: claiming you work for a specific organization that you do not, or are a specific individual that you are not
+* Any kind of formal "vetting" or "verification" program.
+* Any formal specifications or provenance formats.

 ## Necessary Human Use Cases to Support